 Emergency Relief Program

-To help prevent the spread of illness, our emergency relief program provides hygiene kits in response to natural and humanitarian crises all around the world.
+To help prevent the spread of illness, our emergency relief program provides WASH supplies in response to natural and humanitarian crises all around the world.

 Internationally, hygiene kits are designed to support a family of five, with the understanding that victims of disasters abroad are often exposed to the elements.
-These kits include shampoo, conditioner, body wash, toothbrushes, toothpaste, a 4-gallon bucket, a blanket, and enough water purification tablets for 20 gallons of water.
-As part of the UN WASH Cluster, Clean the World Foundation responds to at least five international crises to provide aid.
+These kits include soap, shampoo, toothbrushes, toothpaste, 4-gallon buckets, an emergency blanket, and enough water purification tablets for 20 gallons of water.
+As part of the UN WASH Cluster, Clean the World Foundation responds to numerous humanitarian crises around the world each year.

 [i] “Communicable Diseases Following Natural Disasters.”
 2006.
 Accessed January 16, 2019. https://www.who.int/diseasecontrol_emergencies/guidelines/CD_Disasters_26_06.pdf?ua=1.